chuseo090/gold-backed-mac/README.md

-G-MAC (Gold-Backed MyAwesomeCoin) Core Contract 🌟
+G-MAC (Gold-Backed MyAwesomeCoin) Core Infrastructure 🌟

 🌟 Project Overview

 G-MAC is an Ethereum-based collateralized stablecoin protocol.
 We utilize MyAwesomeCoin (MAC) as collateral to issue and burn G-MAC tokens with a 150% overcollateralization ratio.
-Our goal is to provide decentralized access to gold-backed assets.
+Our primary mission is to provide decentralized, algorithmic access to gold-backed assets to neutralize systemic financial risks.

 Token Name: Gold-Backed MyAwesomeCoin (G-MAC)